Performance Optimization and Verification Technologies (POVT)

-Performance analysis and tuning are becoming increasingly important tasks as underlying hardware complexity increases.
-Over the years, the PAOT group has developed leading-edge technologies for performance analysis and optimization that enable better utilization of computer system architectural resources.
+Performance analysis and optimization have become increasingly important tasks as underlying hardware complexity increases.
+Over the years, the POVT group has developed leading-edge technologies to enable better utilization of computer system architectural resources.
 The technologies are embodied in several contexts such as automatic performance optimization and tuning, binary instrumentation, and performance analysis via visualization.
 Our engagement with customers has resulted in significant performance improvements for many important enterprise applications and systems as well as in enhanced benchmarking measurements such as SPEC CPU and TPC-C.

-- Feedback Directed Program Restructuring (FDPR)
+Feedback Directed Program Restructuring (FDPR)

 FDPR is a feedback-based post-link optimization tool.
 It optimizes the executable image of a program by collecting a program behavior profile while the program is used for a typical workload, and then creating a new version of the program that is optimized for that workload.
-The new program generated by FDPR typically runs faster and uses less real memory.
+The new program generated by FDPR typically runs faster and uses less memory.
 FDPR performs global optimizations at the level of the entire executable.
 Since the executable to be optimized by FDPR is not re-linked, the compiler and linker conventions do not need to be preserved, thus allowing aggressive optimizations that are not usually available to optimizing compilers.
 The tool is suitable for very large programs and DLLs.
 The major optimizations of FDPR include global code and data reordering, function inlining, loop unrolling, inter-procedural register re-allocation, improved instruction scheduling, and data prefetching.

 FDPR is currently available on the following platforms: